supply-chain-tools/go-sandbox/cmd/gitverify/README.md

 ```
 This will use the first upstream URL in the git config to infer the forge, organization and repository name.

-The default without arguments is also to store local state (described in [threat-model.md](threat-model.md)).
+The default when inferring the config is also to store local state (described in [threat-model.md](threat-model.md)).
 It will be
 placed in
 ```sh
 ~/.config/gitverify/github.com/supply-chain-tools/go-sandbox/local.json